 - we will report and remove any social media profiles that are set up using nidirect imagery without permission

-We will remove, block, ban and/ or report users to the associated social media platform who direct messages at us which we believe:
+We will block and/ or report users to the associated social media platform who direct messages at us which we believe are:

-We will also remove, block, report or ban any user who:
+We will also block and/ or report any user who:

 - uses offensive images as their profile picture

 We update and monitor our social media accounts during normal office hours (9.00 am to 5.00 pm), Monday to Friday.

 We’ll do our best to respond to your enquiries, public or private, as soon as possible.